dsolstad/Network-Tools/readme.md

 A collection of network scripts.

 ## nmapmerge.py - Merge multiple Nmap ouputs into one CSV
+The script recursively goes through the given folder to find all .nmap files and presents a combined CSV of the results.
 $ nmapmerge.py &lt;path/to/folder&gt;
 ```
 root@kali:~# python3 nmapmerge.py Results/